The Tower Tarot Card Meanings (Upright & Reversed)

 If you are in a relationship, then the appearance of this card can be seen as both a positive and a negative, depending upon how you view things.
 On one hand, it very much can represent a breakup, or a divorce if married, or it could show that either one of you will be undergoing a very difficult, hard experience that will result in pushing your relationship beyond its limits.

 Granted a relationship being pushed doesn’t necessarily mean it’ll end, so if you wish for your relationship to survive this time then make sure communication between you both is clear and that you continue to support one another as best as you can.
 On the other end of this your relationship would have completely changed, but you will both be better off for it.

-If you’re single, then the appearance of this card suggests that you will be being made to face up to a potentially harsh reality of why you’re still single.
+If you’re single, then the appearance of this card during a love spread suggests that you will be being made to face up to a potentially harsh reality of why you’re still single.
 Whether it’s your ego or that you have an unsavoury habit you need to break in order to begin welcoming and forming healthy relationships, you will most likely be made to feel very uncomfortable facing up to these personal truths, but the lessons you’re about to learn will change you for the better.

 Additionally, the Tower card may be warning you about someone dangerous that has the intentions of harming you so just be wary when you’re going out there to meet up with new people!
 It doesn’t mean you can’t meet new people, just be cautious and trust your gut instinct.